shailylitoriya/ai_vision_assist/README.md

 ---

 ## Deployment
-You can deploy this app for free on Streamlit Cloud.
+Streamlit Cloud does not have Tesseract installed by default.
+You’ll need to create a custom setup or switch to another deployment method.
 Make sure to set your GOOGLE_API_KEY as a secret in the cloud settings.

 ---